 - The people who judge the photographs are usually the ‘admins’ of these social media groups.
 I am yet to find judges here who actually understand art.
-For them the purpose for the competition is to add members to their groups and thereby boost their own fan following (group members) and to have a market presence.
+For them, the purpose of the competition is to add members to their groups and thereby boost their own fan following (group members) and to have a market presence.

 - The prize is usually a loud certificate, with the winning photograph, the photograph or name of the photographer and a ghastly frame around it.
-Usually looks like the handiwork of someone learning to use graphic designing programs.
-Lately some of the social media groups have started being subtle in their ‘certificates’.
+It usually looks like the handiwork of someone learning to use graphic designing programs.
+Lately, some of the social media groups have started being subtle in their ‘certificates’.

-- The so called ‘winners’ also do not mind showcasing their certificates on their social media accounts hoping to win accolades and they do get many wows and congratulations… but on what?
-The same run of mill, average photograph!
+- The so-called ‘winners’ also do not mind showcasing their certificates on their social media accounts hoping to win accolades and they do get many wows and congratulations… but on what?
+The same run of the mill, average photograph!

 The common cliches that the photographers seem to use in these online groups and competitions are –